TechnicalInterviewPrep/urlShortener/README.md

   * Take the hash value from the MD5 hashing function and covert it to Base62
   * Take the first six characters of the Base62 value

 ### Step 3: Understanding Bottlenecks ###

+To recap:
+  * 400 req/sec
+    * 360 read req/sec => 180kb/sec
+    * 40 write req/sec => 20kb/sec
+  * 3TB for all urls
+  * 36GB for all hash values

+The logic in the application service layer is very light weight, so handling 400 req/sec should not be that challenging to solve.

+The bottlenecks are most likely going to be in the data storage layer.
+The amount of data being read/written is small, but the number of reads and writes per second may cause issues.

+### Step 4: Scalable Design ###

+Coming Soon!

 ## Resources